The benefits of reading for children are well known, whether you’re an educator or a parent.

 However, the benefits of reading for pleasure exceed this.
 They equip children and young people with far more than just improved school performance.

-The Readingmate app is a great way to encourage children to read for pleasure.
-Our app gives children the personal choice and freedom to pick what they read.
+Reading Hub by Reading Mate is a great way to encourage children to read for pleasure.
+Our Reading Hub Learner app gives children the personal choice and freedom to pick what they read.